Yashsingh1901/ATS-with-AI/README.md

 1. Start the application using the launcher script.
 2. Open your browser and go to `http://localhost:5500`.
-3. Upload a PDF resume and optionally enter a job description.
+3. Upload a PDF resume and enter a job description.
+4. Choose whether to use a default job description if none is provided.
-4. Click "Calculate Score" to see the resume ranking.
+5. Click "Calculate Score" to see the resume ranking.
+6. Review the detailed analysis showing keyword matches and resume sections.

 ## Model Details

+The ranking model uses an ensemble of:

+1. **Random Forest Regressor**: Handles non-linear relationships in the data
+2. **XGBoost Regressor**: Provides boosting capabilities for better predictions

-The ranking model uses a Random Forest regressor trained on resume-job description pairs with realistic scoring between 0-1 based on:
+The ensemble model is trained on resume-job description pairs with realistic scoring based on:

 - Text similarity between resume and job description
 - Domain-specific keyword matching
 - Contextual understanding of content

+Scores are rescaled to provide intuitive 0-100% values rather than raw model outputs.

+## Advanced Analytics

+The system now provides:

+- **Keyword Matching**: Identifies which key terms from the job description appear in the resume
+- **Missing Keywords**: Highlights important terms that are absent from the resume
+- **Section Extraction**: Recognizes education, experience, and skills sections in the resume

 ## License